Cabaret by John Kander, Fred Ebb and Joe Masteroff. Directed by Matthew Decker, Arden Theatre, September 2017.

 There’s debate about the superiority of the original 1966 Harold Prince production versus the 1993 Sam Mendes.
 The original portrayed the Kit Kat as a popular night club which was frequented by all types of patrons, a democratic mixture of gays and straights, Berliners and visitors like young Cliff who is a new arrival.
 Right at the start the Emcee says, “Every night we have to battle with the girls to keep them from taking off all their clothing.”

 The Mendes version depicts a specifically gay club, thus recalling that homosexuals, as well as Jews, were targets of the Nazis.
+The original concept by Hal Prince presented an Emcee who was a pitiful bad-taste singer-comic, and in the 2nd act he personified all the Germans who embraced Hitler.
+In the original version he becomes a Nazi, while in the more recent concept he becomes a victim.
 Both approaches have merit.

 Decker uses the Mendes script and designed this production to bring the audience even closer to the stage, with some patrons actually seated at small cabaret tables.
 Cast members come and go through the audience, and some of us who sat up front were even pulled into the action.